tkeeching/project1/planning/plan.md

 3. [ ] create test case to simulate all possible moves
 4. [ ] apply css styling

+## Roadblocks
+1. instead of waiting for all 9 cells to be filled, find a way to predict the winner on the fly and stop game once its a draw

 ## Game Logic